Zalmotek/zalmotek-RA0E1-feather/firmware/Digital/Ra0E1_Feather_Digital_Blink/README.md

 ## Hardware Requirements

-- Zalmotek RA0E1 Feather board (featuring Renesas RA0E1 microcontroller)
+- Zalmotek RA0E1 Feather board
 - LEDs (optional, for visual feedback)
 - Jumper wires (if using external LEDs)
 - USB cable for programming and power